ivpn/ivpn.net/src/content/en/pages/privacy-guides/quantum-resistant-wireguard-config.md

 ]
 ---

 IVPN apps generate quantum-resistant WireGuard keys automatically.
-If you are configuring WireGuard manually on a router, with a native WireGuard client, or from a script,  you can generate the full set of keys yourself using the same open-source tools and derive the `PresharedKey` (PSK) entirely offline.
+If you are configuring WireGuard manually — on a router, with a native WireGuard client, or from a script — you can generate the KEM keypairs yourself using open-source tools and register them with IVPN to obtain the `PresharedKey` (PSK).

 This guide uses [liboqs](https://github.com/open-quantum-safe/liboqs) via its Python bindings.
-Every step runs locally; no network connection is required.

 ## Background